t-student/websource/content/post/receiver_operator_char_curve.md

 Table: Threshold poison to predict death: 55 units

+# ROC Curve

-If we do this on all the possible thresholds for our data then we can plot a receiver operator charactistic (ROC) curve.
+If we adopt the above procedure on all the possible thresholds for our data then we can plot a receiver operator charactistic (ROC) curve.

 {{< highlight r>}}
 ggplot(dt_1, aes(d = death, m = prob_death)) +